humblebeastchris99/Mern-Backend-intro2/readme.txt

 our application.
 If you want to create the package manually then you need to give the command npm init and if you want to create the file as a whole then you need to type npm init -y

+4.)
+Install backend Dependencies: nodemon = Nodemon is a popular tool that is used for the development of applications based on node. js.
+It simply restarts the node application whenever it observes the changes in the file present in the working directory of your project

+mongoose = Mongoose is a JavaScript object-oriented programming library that creates a connection between MongoDB and the Node.js JavaScript runtime environment

+express = Express.js, or simply Express, is a back end web application framework for building RESTful APIs with Node.js, released as free and open-source software under the MIT License.
+It is designed for building web applications and APIs.
+I

+cors = Cross-origin resource sharing is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
+A web page may freely embed cross-origin images, stylesheets, scripts, iframes, and videos.

+command: npm install mongoose cors express nodemon

+5.)
+Amend package.json to assign nodemon to server file:

+*amended package.json content:

+{
+  "name": "server",
+  "version": "1.0.0",
+  "description": "",
+  "main": "index.js",
+  "scripts": {
+    "start": "nodemon index.js" <<<<----------- modify to this value },
+  "keywords": [],
+  "author": "",
+  "license": "ISC",
+  "dependencies": {
+    "cors": "^2.8.5",
+    "express": "^4.18.2",
+    "mongoose": "^6.7.4",
+    "nodemon": "^2.0.20"
+  }
+}5.)
+Amend package.json to assign nodemon to server file:

+*amended package.json content:

+{
+  "name": "server",
+  "version": "1.0.0",
+  "description": "",
+  "main": "index.js",
+  "scripts": {
+    "start": "nodemon index.js" <<<<----------- modify to this value },
+  "keywords": [],
+  "author": "",
+  "license": "ISC",
+  "dependencies": {
+    "cors": "^2.8.5",
+    "express": "^4.18.2",
+    "mongoose": "^6.7.4",
+    "nodemon": "^2.0.20"
+  }